What is Billable Utilization Rate and Why It Matters

 The latter will spend time managing teams, perhaps selling other projects to the customer.
 His billable utilization rate target should therefore be lower, so as not to penalize him.

-On average, successful consulting companies have the staff activity rates of around 70 to 75%.
-However, this figure varies, and the most junior profiles display the staff activity rates close to 75% to 85% while the most senior profiles are around 60 to 65%.
+On average, successful consulting firms have billable utilization rate in the order of 70 to 75%.
+However, this figure varies, and the most junior profiles show billable utilization rate close to 75 to 85%, while the most senior profiles are around 60 to 65%.

 How do you interpret the billable utilization rate in the workplace?